Sega Saturn Architecture

 Traveller’s Tales’ Sonic R (1997).

-Both games command the VDP1 to draw foreground objects and background scenery.
-In turn, the VDP2 renders the landscape image far away and the stats in front of the 3D models.
-Consequently, VDP1 models with half-transparency won’t refract the VDP2’s landscape as the VDP1 is not aware of the VDP2’s frame buffers.
+In both examples, the game commands the VDP1 to draw foreground objects and background scenery.
+In turn, the VDP2 renders the landscape imagery far away, and overlays the HUD statistics in front of the 3D models.
+Consequently, the VDP1’s 3D models (rendered as distorted sprites) are unable to employ half-transparency, this prevents them from naturally blending with the VDP2’s layers.

-Apart from my terrible gameplay, you’ll notice that the background of the first game pops out of nowhere (no half-transparency) whereas the second game not only accomplished half-transparency but also a fading effect: Traveller’s Tales found a workaround by changing the ‘mix ratio’ registers of the VDP2 (used for defining the texture’s alpha) combined with switching the lighting levels as the character gets closer [16].
+Nevertheless, the two games exhibit different behaviour.
+During gameplay, the background of Daytona pops out of nowhere (as half-transparency is disabled).
+In contrast, Sonic R achieves not only half-transparency but also a fading effect.
+Traveller’s Tales devised a workaround by adjusting the ‘mix ratio’ registers of the VDP2 (used for defining the texture’s alpha) and manually switching the lighting levels as the character gets closer [17].

 Audio